kasenetz/hbcd-docs/docs/measures/neurocog/MLDS.md

 ## Quality Control & Known Issues
 For QC, frequency of decline to answer and completeness was monitored during data collection.
 A common issue identified was that initial data shows that about 10% of questionnaires were not complete.

-Subject matter experts would like to remind users that this measure was designed to assess the child’s exposure to language in order to identify which measure should be administered at their next in-person study visit.
+Subject matter experts remind users that this measure was designed to assess the child’s exposure to language in order to identify which measure should be administered at their next in-person study visit.
 The measure attempts to quantify the percentage of time that the child is exposed to languages in their home and other caregiving environments.
 Caregivers estimate the percentage of time and the responses *do not reflect exact values of exposure to a given language*.
 Caregivers may be unaware of all languages their child is exposed to in all of the child’s environments.
 The measure does not quantify the child’s interactions in a given language.
 The information only quantifies an estimate of the amount of time they are in an environment where a given language is spoken.
 The measure does not quantify the child’s expressive or receptive language skills in a given language.